 They are the ones who are never satisfied with the job done by the other person, they never appreciate others.
 They always find some of the other issues in the decision or the work done by the other team members.
 They never try to build trust with the employees.

 There are many small signs that are associated with micromanagement but these were some of the major factors by which you can identify that micromanagement is taking place.
 Here are a few tips that will help you to stop micromanagement at the workplace.

 Micromanagement leads to disturbed company culture and creates a problematic situation in organizational growth.
 So, we are here to guide what you can do to avoid such situations and they are mentioned below.

 1. Motivate and empower your employees

-The best way to motivate and empower your employees by showing them that you trust them.
+The best way to motivate and empower your employees is by showing them that you trust them.
 It is necessary not only to tell them that you have faith in them but also to show it through your actions.
-The actions that help to depict the trust is to try that you never tell them how to do the job, trust in their skills and abilities and allow them to complete it in the best possible way.
+The actions that help to depict the trust are to try that you never tell them how to do the job, trust in their skills and abilities and allow them to complete it in the best possible way.
 Just make them the objective they need.

 2. Use the latest technologies

 Not having access to the right information is one of the prominent reasons for micromanagement in the company.
 Not having access to the right technology to do the work effectively and efficiently also creates an impact on it.
 So, using the latest technology can help to bring down the level of micromanagement.